 The entities and groups that currently fall under the direct responsibility of the SRB, subject to the provisions in Article 2 of the Single Resolution Mechanism Regulation (SRMR), are the following:

-(1) the entities and groups directly supervised by the European Central Bank.
+- The entities and groups directly supervised by the European Central Bank; and

-The SRMR provides that the SRB is responsible for the effective and consistent functioning of the SRM.
+The SRB is responsible for the effective and consistent functioning of the SRM.
 The SRB may issue general instructions for the attention of NRAs and may issue warnings to an NRA where the SRB considers that a decision that NRA intends to adopt does not comply with the SRMR or with the SRB’s general instructions.